harishmohanraj/ag2/website/docs/getting-started/index.md

 lesson_planner.run("Today, let's introduce our kids to the solar system.")
 ```

-1. Define strict instructions on what our agent should do.
+1. Define strict instructions on what our agent should do and provide guidance on the format we want them to reply with.

 2. Create our agent, setting the `system_message` with our instructions.